-A corporation is a business recognized by the state as a legal entity separate from its owners (also known as shareholders).
+A corporation is a business that is recognized by the state as a legal entity separate from its owners (also known as shareholders).
 A corporation can be owned by individuals and/or other entities, and ownership is easily transferable via the buying and selling of stock.
-Since a corporation is its own legal entity, it can enter litigation on its own, protecting its owners from personal liability in the event of legal action.
+Since a corporation is its own legal entity, it can enter litigation on its own, which protects its owners from personal liability in the event of legal action.

 You must follow your state’s legal requirements to become a corporation.
 For many businesses, these requirements include creating corporate bylaws and filing articles of incorporation with the secretary of state.
 Preparing all the information to file your articles of incorporation can take weeks or even months, but as soon as you’ve successfully filed them with your secretary of state, your business is officially recognized as a corporation.

-A corporation is a separate legal entity from its owners, offering liability protection for each owner’s personal assets.
+A corporation is a separate legal entity from its owners and offers liability protection for each owner’s personal assets.
 According to Shannon Almes, attorney at Feldman & Feldman, corporations can generally conduct any lawful business as well as the actions necessary to conduct the business, like entering into contracts, owning assets, borrowing money, hiring employees, suing and being sued.
 Corporations are generally governed by a board of directors elected by the shareholders.

 Each owner of the corporation generally owns a percentage of the company based on the number of shares they hold.
 Since corporation shares are easy to buy or sell, ownership of a corporation is easily transferable.
 This is especially helpful for business continuity and longevity.

-A corporation provides more personal asset liability protection to its owners than any other entity type.
+A corporation provides more personal asset liability protection to its owners than any other type of entity.
 For example, if a corporation is sued, the shareholders are not personally responsible for corporate debts or legal obligations — even if the corporation doesn’t have enough money in assets for repayment.
 Personal liability protection is one of the main reasons businesses choose to incorporate.

-Although some corporations (C corporations) are subject to double taxation, other corporation structures (S corporations) have tax benefits, depending on how their income is distributed.
-For example, S corporations have the luxury of splitting their income between the business and shareholders, allowing it to be taxed at different rates.
-Any income designated as owner salary will be subject to self-employment tax, whereas the remainder of the business dividends will be taxed at its own level (no self-employment tax).
+Although some corporations, like C corporations (C-corps), are subject to double taxation, other corporation structures, such as S corporations (S-corps), may give you tax benefits depending on how their income is distributed.
+For example, S-corps have the luxury of splitting their income between the business and shareholders, which allows it to be taxed at different rates.
+Any income designated as owner salary is subject to self-employment tax, whereas the remainder of the business dividends is taxed at its own level (i.e., no self-employment tax).

 A corporation is not for everyone, and it could end up costing you more time and money than it’s worth.
-Before becoming a corporation, you should be aware of these potential disadvantages: There is a lengthy application process, you must follow rigid formalities and protocols, it can be expensive, and you may be double taxed (depending on your corporation structure).
+Before incorporating your business, you should be aware of these potential disadvantages: There is a lengthy application process, you must follow rigid formalities and protocols, it can be expensive, and you may be double taxed (depending on your corporation structure).

 Filing your articles of incorporation with your secretary of state can be quick, but the overall process of incorporating is often a long one.
 You will likely have to go through extensive paperwork to properly determine and document the details of the organization and its ownership.
 For example, Sweeney said you need to draft and maintain corporate bylaws, appoint a board of directors, create a shareholders ownership change agreement, issue stock certificates, and take minutes during meetings.

-Most corporations (like C-corps) face double taxation, which means that the business income is taxed at the entity level as well as the shareholder level (based on their percentage of profits earned).
-The only way around this is to operate as an S corporation.
-S-corps eliminate this problem by only taxing each shareholder on their individual income, not at the entity level.
+Most corporations face double taxation (C-corps), which means that the business income is taxed at the entity level as well as the shareholder level (based on their percentage of profits earned).
+The only way around this is to operate as an S-corp.
+S-corps eliminate this problem by only taxing each shareholder on their individual income and not at the entity level.
 However, the IRS has been known to pay closer attention to S-corps and even tax them as C-corps if their records fail to meet the legal requirements.

 “In order to qualify as an S corporation, the corporation must meet several requirements, including not having partnerships, nonresident aliens, or other corporations as shareholders; having no more than 100 shareholders; and only having one class of stock,” said Almes.